Alyssa Powell-Ascura

 • Private fan-cooled accommodation, including water and electricity, with a bathroom and kitchen.
 [In some cases, the kitchen may be shared with 1 other resident artist.]
 The kitchen is fully equipped with crockery (plates, bowls), cutlery (knives, forks, spoons, chopsticks), utensils (knives, spatulas, graters, cutting boards, can openers, etc.) and equipment, including fridge, stove, rice cooker and toaster.

-• For visual artists, a private fan-cooled studio, including sink with water and electricity.
+• For visual artists, a private fan-cooled studio, including sink, with water and electricity.
 For performing artists, the use of the Dance Studio.
-For writers, unless you specifically require a separate studio, we will provide you with a writing space in your accommodation.
+For writers, unless you specifically require a separate studio, we will provide you with a large writing desk in your accommodation.

-• Access to on-site facilities including clothes washing machine, swimming pool, Taman Sari vegetable garden, tennis court, exercise equipment, library, and shared office space (WiFi equipped).
+• Access to on-site facilities including clothes washing machine, swimming pool, Taman Sari vegetable garden, tennis court, library, and shared office space (WiFi equipped).

 • Guidelines for living at Rimbun Dahan before your arrival, and orientation upon arrival to our site, facilities and operations.